 There are two goals of the Penn Hills No.7 Live-In program.
 First is to provide a fully staffed 100 % volunteer fire station for quick response for service 24 Hours a day, 7 days a week.
 The second is to give you the firefighter the necessary education needed to procure employment within a career department.
 Living at the fire department is a unique experience that can be as rewarding and educational as you choose to make it.
 The program is both demanding and time consuming, but it is our hope that it creates the discipline and respect that is expected in a career fire department.
 Motivation, dedication and professionalism are qualities that successful Live-In’s must possess.
 Primarily, our focus is to recruit personnel with previous Fire and Rescue experience, although none is required to file an application.
 Prospective men and women can come from all areas of the United States and abroad.

 We are located 10 miles east of Penn Hills is the City of Pittsburgh.
 Pittsburgh is the home of several world-renowned colleges, universities, and vocational schools.
 We can provide you with a list of most of these schools.
 Most notable is the Center for Emergency Medicine affiliated with the University of Pittsburgh, at which students choose to train in a degree or certificate program to become Paramedics.
 Community College of Allegheny County (Boyce Campus) is a short 10-minute drive from Station 227.
 Penn Hills No.7 has a strong working relationship with the college faculty to place prospective students into our program.
+Members of our command staff are even instructors in the CCAC Fire Science Program!!

 Many students major in Fire Science, EMS Certification, or Criminal Justice.
 We require that the Live-In’s maintain a full time registration at a local college/university or a full time job.
 We require a minimum stay-in of 5 days per week at the fire station.
 You are permitted 2 days off for attention to personal business.
 In return for “free living”, students must provide their time for response to “emergency calls” and “house duties” i.e., cleaning in and around the fire station.
 We require that you obtain the minimum requirements of Pennsylvania Essentials of Firefighting prior to being voted off of probation, unless previous PA Certification is already attained.
 We also strongly encourage other training outside of the minimums.
 If your training comes from outside of Pennsylvania, we can provide assistance with reciprocity.
 Your status is not guaranteed and a probationary period still applies.
 This program is an excellent opportunity for students to reduce the cost of education.
 If you would like information on proximity to a specific school, we would be glad to help you.